gopractitioner/cuda-programming-project/README.md

+Processing pixels near the edge requires special case code, but we don't really care too much exactly what is output for a couple of rows/columns of pixels at the edge, since those parts of the output image will usually be discarded during further stages of the movie-making process.

 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.